hamiltonkibbe/epw-rs/README.md

 [![Documentation][docs_img]][docs_link]
 [![License][license_img]][license_file]

-## Parser for the Energy Plus Weather file format
+## Parser for the EnergyPlus Weather file format

+### Note:
+This library is still alpha-stage and the API is subject to change until we stabilize it in the 0.2 release.

 ## Summary
 Rust library for reading [EnergyPlus](https://github.com/NREL/EnergyPlus) weather data files.
 These files typically